Penhow – St John’s Church

 History

-Church of St. John in Penhow was erected at the end of the twelfth or early thirteenth century on the initiative of the De Maurs family, who also built a nearby castle.
+Church of St. John in Penhow was erected at the end of the twelfth or early thirteenth century on the initiative of the St Maurs family, who also built a nearby castle and over time they changed their name to Seymour.
 In the later part of the 13th century it was extended by the southern nave, and in the fifteenth century, a porch was added.
 In the eighteenth and early twentieth century, the church was renovated.
+In 1913 a sacristy was built.

 Architecture